yeoneer/ulauncher-unicode/README.md

    How to install Extension on Ulauncher: [About — Ulauncher Extensions](https://ext.ulauncher.io/about)

-   > Ulauncher Preferences - Extensions - Add extension
+   > Ulauncher Preferences - Extensions - Add extension - Enter `https://github.com/yeoneer/ulauncher-unicode`

 Detail about version requirements: